 Learning to differentiate these pronunciations can take some getting used to, but in the long run will definitely help you converse with the locals and, in this case, order food.

 The best thing you can do to kickstart your Thai learning is to immerse yourself in the language.
 What is the best way to do that?
 Go to Thailand!

-When surrounded by the language, you can listen, practice and soak in the language in everyday situations with native speakers.
+When surrounded by the language, you can listen, practice, and soak in the language in everyday situations with native speakers.
 Listening to Thai music and watching Thai tv also helps absorb the language.

-Try to get away from the main tourists spot to get a better insight into the culture of the country and expose yourself to different accents and dialects.
+Try to get away from the main tourist spot to get a better insight into the culture of the country and expose yourself to different accents and dialects.
 Doing this is the optimum way to perfect your pronunciation and learn new vocabulary.
 Most importantly, don’t be shy.
 Even if you make mistakes, people will be happy that you try and may even help correct you.

 It is fair to say that the Thai language is not the easiest language to learn.
-Between the range of tones and the seemingly undecipherable script, it can feel like an upwards battle, especially for English natives.
+Between the range of tones and the seemingly indecipherable script, it can feel like an upwards battle, especially for English natives.
 However, with time and practice, it is possible to develop a good understanding of the language, and doing so will greatly improve your experience when in Thailand.

-To an extent it certainly is possible to learn Thai fast, but it does require a lot of input by the learner and, of course, a realistic outlook.
+To an extent, it certainly is possible to learn Thai fast, but it does require a lot of input by the learner and, of course, a realistic outlook.
 This is not a case of days or weeks, but months and years.
 It is possible to learn and become fluent in Thai, and half the battle is not becoming disillusioned in the process.
 If you can do that and you follow these tips, then you stand a good chance of learning Thai at a respectable speed.

 As we have said, the Ling Thai app is a great companion for language learners.
-Set aside a few minutes everyday to test your knowledge and take some tests to strengthen your understanding.
+Set aside a few minutes every day to test your knowledge and take some tests to strengthen your understanding.